-- The last problem we'll consider in this lecture is CLIQUE - ullet The problem CLIQUE asks "Is there a clique of size k in a graph G?" - Example graph with clique of size 4:
+- ullet The problem CLIQUE asks "Is there a clique of size k in a graph G?" - Example graph with clique of size 4:

 • We'll show that Clique is NP-Hard using a reduction from 3-SAT. (the proof that Clique is in NP is left as an exercise)